Sabbatical, taking time off, gap year, dropping out of the rat race to focus on your yoga practice…. Who doesn´t dream of it?

 This option is suitable if you wish to contribute to the goals of the ashram, but still want to have the personal time and space to slow down, relax and perhaps pursue some other dreams come true during your time off.

-- You enrich every day with chanting and meditation
+- You enrich every day with chanting and meditatio.

-- You experience a spiritual community whose members put their heart into living together in a loving and mindful manner
+- You experience a spiritual community whose members put their heart into living together in a loving and mindful manne.

 For the duration of your stay, a mentor will be on hand with help and advice.
 Weekly meetings provide the opportunity to have your questions answered regarding spiritual practice and development.